-In His Most Holy Name We now begin:
+In his Most Holy Name I now Begin:

-From far and wide, who seemed to spread their wings
+From far and wide who spread their spacious wings

 They sing of lords whose stunning wealth could please